The value of historical databases in mineral exploration cannot be underestimated.

 Historical data is not considered compliant with current industry reporting standards.
 The mining industry’s two current and most commonly used standards of disclosure for mineral projects are Canada’s National Instrument 43-101, established in 2001, and Australia’s JORC Code, established in 1989.
 If the database predates these standards, any information contained in them will need to be validated prior to establishing a resource estimate.

 Under NI 43-101 standards, exploration data from work completed after 2001 is still considered historic if the work was completed on a property prior to a change of ownership.
-However, when a junior company acquires a new project it’s highly likely that the most recent sampling and drilling completed on the property was performed with industry best practises, including quality assurance and quality control (QA/QC).
+However, when a junior company acquires a new project it’s highly likely that the most recent sampling and drilling completed on the property was performed with industry best practices, including quality assurance and quality control (QA/QC).
 It also means that the results were likely verified by a qualified person (QP) under NI 43-101 standards and documented in a technical report.
 Original assay certificates may also be available for validation by the new QP.

 Junior companies need to keep their costs low and would like to use as much of the available data as is feasible to move the project forward.
-How can an exploration team use best practises to verify this data and use it to form a reliable investment case for gaining funding for future exploration?
+How can an exploration team use best practices to verify this data and use it to form a reliable investment case for gaining funding for future exploration?

 Validation drilling is often used to confirm or improve historical drill results.
 Twinning is one of the most commonly used validation drilling techniques and involves drilling a new hole in close proximity to a historical drill hole collar.
 If the validation drill results positively correlate with the previous operator’s drill results, the geological team can then confirm their confidence in the historical database.